tonini/alchemist.el/README.md

 ### Modeline setup

-* Disable the change of the modeline color with the last compilation status.
+* Disable the change of the modeline color with the last test run status.

 ```el
 (setq alchemist-test-status-modeline nil)